kuzzleio/documentation/src/sdk-reference/csharp/1/collection/create/index.md

 # create

-Creates a new [collection]({{ site_base_path }}guide/1/essentials/persisted) in Kuzzle via the persistence engine, in the provided `index`.
+Creates a new persistent [collection]({{ site_base_path }}guide/1/essentials/persisted) in Kuzzle via the persistence engine, in the provided `index`.

-You can also provide an optional data mapping that allow you to exploit the full capabilities of our persistent data storage layer, [ElasticSearch](https://www.elastic.co/products/elasticsearch) (check here the [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/mapping.html)).
+You can also provide an optional data mapping allowing you to exploit the full capabilities of our persistent data storage layer, ElasticSearch: [mapping capabilities of ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/mapping.html)).

 This method will only update the mapping if the collection already exists.